All you need to know to use PrismCipher like a pro:

 This success message indicates the data is now encrypted and the entire message has been converted to ciphertext.

-Now it’s safe to send your message through the service (Yahoo!
-Mail, ProtonMail, etc.)
+Now it’s safe to send your message through any supported service or product.

 This success message tells you PrismCipher has just encrypted the text you selected (not necessarily the entire message).

 Note: HTML content can be quite complex.
 The internal markup can contain much more than just the text and images you may see.
 When PrismCipher cannot successfully encrypt just your selection, it will encrypt the entire message.
 It may also start with your selection and encrypt all the way to the end of the message.
 It does this to ensure the integrity of the encrypted contents and to ensure the message can be successfully decrypted.

 This success message indicates the encrypted data is now decrypted and the entire message has been returned to its original state.

 This success message means PrismCipher has decrypted the portion of the message you had just previously encrypted.